mwlon/pcodec/q_compress/README.md

   }

   // Here we let the library choose a configuration with compression level 6.
-  // But if you know a little about the data you're compressing, you can
-  // make your own `CompressorConfig` to save some compute. let bytes: Vec<u8> = q_compress::auto_compress(&my_ints, 6);
+  // You can make this run faster by defining your own CompressorConfig. let bytes: Vec<u8> = q_compress::auto_compress(&my_ints, 6);
   println!("compressed down to {} bytes", bytes.len());